 So How Does it Work?

-In theory this DIY PH balanced shampoo can be stored at room temperature, but to be safe I keep it in the fridge.
+In theory this DIY ph balanced shampoo can be stored at room temperature for a short amount of time, but to be safe I keep it in the fridge (where it’ll keep for a week or so).
 If you want to make a big batch up, pour the mixture into ice cube trays and keep in the freezer for later.
 Thaw out a cube or two every week as needed.
+This is the best way to use this shampoo and always have some on hand!
 My hair is just past my shoulders and I use about 2 teaspoons of shampoo on mine.